genepi/vntr-calling-nf/README.md

 | ------------- |-------------| -------------|
 | region | /path/to/bed   |  BED coordaintes for read extraction.
 Only required for other VNTRs than LPA. |
 | build | hg19 or hg38    |  Specify build for signature detection.
 Only required for the LPA VNTR. |

+## Implementation Details
+For the LPA gene, the workflow uses WES reads aligned to the complete reference genome as an input.
+First, the complete LPA region is extracted, converted to FASTQ, and screened for the KIV-2B signature sequence.
+KIV-2 reads are then extracted using a novel signature-sequence approach and remapped to a reference consisting of one single KIV-2 repeat.
+Using this approach, KIV-2 variants are naturally present only in a subset of reads like somatic mutations and are called using mutserve with settings optimized for low-level variant detection.

+We tested and validated the WES pipeline on a gold-standard dataset with known LPA KIV-2 variant patterns and benchmarked it by applying it to the 200K UK Biobank WES dataset.

 ### Pipeline Steps
 * Build BWA Index on the reference genome